Why choose a vegan life?

 Animal welfare is of course the most obvious argument for a plant-based diet.
 And as worn out as this subject may seem, it is not to be dismissed that the current handling of creatures represents an unprecedented industrialized and commercialized cruelty.
 If we would really make an effort to come to grips with what goes on behind the doors of dairy farms, breeding establishment and slaughterhouses, we would be a good deal further ahead.
 But we are masters of repression.
 The film by Dr. Melanie Joy illustrates this very clearly.

 A more careful and conscious use of our flora and fauna would also have an incredibly positive impact on our environment.
-The majority of greenhouse gases and water shortage are caused by raising livestock for the meat industry, deep-sea fishing is destroying the oceans, soybeans for feed production (not Tofu for the vegans and vegetarians!) destroy big chunks of rainforest. (nicely summarized in this video)
+The majority of water shortage is caused by raising livestock for the meat industry, deep-sea fishing is destroying the oceans, soybeans for feed production (not Tofu for the vegans and vegetarians!) destroy big chunks of rainforest. (nicely summarized in this video)

-All this has a massive impact on climate change, and the following environmental disasters are especially tough on the poorest of the poor.
-But even in our climate the changes have become clearly noticeable.
+All this has a massive impact on our environment, and the following environmental disasters are especially tough on the poorest of the poor.

 Hope for all